M-Files/COMAPI.Extensions.Community/MFilesAPI.Extensions/Files/Downloading/Readme.md

 ```

-## FileDownload
+## TemporaryFileDownload

-The `FileDownload` class represents a download of a single file from the vault.
+The `TemporaryFileDownload` class represents a download of a single file from the vault onto disk for temporary usage.
 Files can be downloaded with or without a `FileDownloadLocation` object, as appropriate:

 ### Using the static method